Directory | Site Map | Hazak HaYad | Monotheism

 The doctrine of the Trinity is the most controversial issue between Judaism and Christianity.
 The Synagogue says those who believe in the Trinity are idolaters.

 The fact that Rabbinic Judaism and Islam reject the Trinity doctrine is not, in itself, reason to reexamine it.
-There is also a vast array of anti-Trinitarian Christian sects, such as the Mormons, Jehovah's Witnesses, Christadelphians, and Unitarians.
+There is also a vast array of anti-Trinitarian Christian sects, such as the Mormons, Jehovah's Witnesses, Christadelphians, old Adventists, and Unitarians.

 Messianic believers should not allow any of these so-called "monotheistic" religions to influence what they accept as revealed truth.
 The most important reason to look seriously at the doctrine is rooted in Scripture, and it always has been.